fed/blog/content/uses.md

   me with figuring out reasonable times for events across timezones.
 This is especially useful when you have colleagues, friends and family around the world.

 - [Xnip](https://xnipapp.com) is a screenshot tool for Mac that supports annotations, blurring sensitive information and scrolling screenshots.
 It's fast and works quite well.
 I tried a number of different alternatives but I always find myself coming back to it.
   The only feature I think it's missing is text recognition/OCR.
+That said, lately I've slowly been switching to macOS's built in screenshot tool, with the default set to open in Preview for annotations.
+Preview also has the edge on OCR, with Live Text letting you select and copy text directly from any screenshot.

 ### Writing